This Tip considers the wrong ways that trainers respond to time limitations and the plus side of training time limitations.

 Second, trainers resort to the “fire hose” approach to training.
 They spray learners with huge streams of data at one time.

-Some trainers have a difficult time with this culling process, because they are invested in telling the stories or facilitating the activities that they have always included in their training programs.
+Some trainers have a difficult time with this culling process.
+This is because they are invested in telling the stories or facilitating the activities that they have always included in their training programs.
 They need to measure their training content and learning activities against the core competencies that drive the need for the training.
 They should remove whatever is not essential to successful achievement of those core competencies.

 Question: Do you agree with my assessment?